singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 What  is the runtime of this function?
 Think for a second before you answer.

-If you said O(n) or O(n²) (as many people do). think again.
+If you said O(n) or O(n²) (as many people do), think again.
 Study the code path that the code takes.
 Drawing the code paths as a tree (that is, the recursion tree) is useful on this and many recursive problems.

 ```
                          ----------fib(5)----